Menu

 Children have the opportunity to take part in a vast range of extra-curricular activities and demonstrate their new skills in sports competitions.
 All children also have the opportunity to take part in a sports day.

-Our new Year 6 PE ambassadors have received training in the ‘Bronze Ambassador’ scheme (November 2021) and are becoming fantastic leaders and motivators for physical activity across the school.
-As their role develops, the ambassadors will run their own clubs and take and take on more responsibility for the organisation of sports events and competitions.
-We went to learn with and from our children, to ensure that our provision inspires and enables them to enjoy being physically active
+Our new Year 6 PE ambassadors are to receive training in the ‘Bronze Ambassador’ scheme (Spring 2024) and are becoming fantastic leaders and motivators for physical activity across the school.
+As their role develops, the ambassadors will run their own lunchtime activities and take on more responsibility for the organisation of sports events and competitions.
+We want to learn with and from our children, to ensure that our provision inspires and enables them to enjoy being physically active

 Our curriculum inspires curiosity, enables our children to aspire for more, and supports them in becoming resilient learners.